SteynSean11/SABQ2025cloud/PLANNING.md

 ## Your Project Bible: Personal Budgeting Web App for South African Users

+Last Updated: 2025-07-03
-Last Updated: 2025-06-28 (Mimicking last updated from related blueprints) Purpose: This document contains everything your AI coding assistant needs to understand the project: architecture decisions, technology stack, South African requirements, security considerations, and development approach.
+Purpose: This document contains everything your AI coding assistant needs to understand the project: architecture decisions, technology stack, South African requirements, security considerations, and development approach.
 It's the single source of truth for all technical decisions.
 It should always be read at the start of any new conversation to understand the project's architecture, goals, style, and constraints.

 ---